-In order to maximize your renovation efforts before selling your house in Southern California, you must do first things first.
+In order to maximize your renovation efforts before selling your house in Los Angeles, you must do first things first.
 And that means finding out what’s going on in the local market – what trends in renovation are popular among buyers.

 You should, according to real estate experts, “[k]eepvyour eye on what’s working for others.
 Market trends may provide clues as to whether buyers will respond to a remodeling effort you’re pondering.
 Data suggests, for example, that homebuyers are hot on modern bathrooms but lukewarm on home theaters.
 Also trending are water-conserving landscaping and new garage doors.”

 But those are broad trends.
 You also need to drill down and find out what is working for sellers in your local market.

 A good way to proceed is by checking “out other homes in your neighborhood that have recently sold, paying special attention to those features that buyers have found most appealing.
 Knowing the details of how other sellers have been successful will help you determine which areas of your home deserve your attention first.”